Daybreak (1954 film)

 Daybreak (Morgengrauen) is a 1954 West German drama film directed by Viktor Tourjansky and starring Hans Stüwe, Elisabeth Müller and Alexander Kerst.

-The film's sets were designed by the art director Arne Flekstad.
 Filming took place at the Bavaria Studios.
 It was also shot on location in Munich and Hamburg.
+The film's sets were designed by the art director Arne Flekstad.

 Synopsis

 After eight years as a prisoner of war of the Soviets, a German pilot returns home and becomes involved in the scheme to revive German civil aviation with Lufthansa.
 His new life is threatened, however, when he is put on trial for the execution of a captured British RAF pilot during the war.